 At least one of the mentors must be a qualifying faculty member who

-- is Academic Council faculty OR University Medical Line faculty OR is approved by a department or interdepartmental program (IDP) as a qualifying Honors advisor.
+- is Academic Council faculty OR University Medical Line faculty OR is approved by a department or interdepartmental program (IDP) as a qualifying honors/capstone advisor.

 - Typically has the Stanford title of Professor, Associate Professor, Assistant Professor, Senior Lecturer or Senior Fellow

 - In Arts disciplines (creative writing, film/drama, arts practice), Lecturers are eligible

 - Has their own active scholarly or creative agenda closely related to the main disciplines and methodologies of the proposed project.